 I'm not a Sanskrit expert, but to be honest, it hurts my ears listening to some of those videos.
 Lol.

-So I asked my friend Lakshya to make a video tutorial to learn the ashtanga yoga chants with the proper Sanskrit pronunciation.
+So I asked my friend Lakshya to make a video tutorial to learn the Ashtanga yoga mantras with the proper Sanskrit pronunciation.
+You can find the video further below.

 Lakshya is an amazing yoga and Sanskrit teacher.
 She has already shared several excellent Sanskrit video tutorials on her YouTube channel.